 Altitude sickness is the pathological effect caused by low partial pressure of oxygen at high altitudes.
 The amount of oxygen decreases as elevation increases.
 And, because our bodies require considerable amounts of oxygen to function, this decreased amount of oxygen causes people to experience a number of uncomfortable or painful or even deadly physiological responses.

 Why is Oxygen Lower at High Altitudes?

 Believe it or not, the air around us experiences the effects of gravity just like we do!
 Because air is pulled down toward the earth it is much more dense at the surface than it is at higher elevation (there is more air at lower elevations).
-This causes a high partial pressure of oxygen at sea level and the pressure and available oxygen decreases rapidly as elevation increases (click here to see a chart of the changing oxygen levels)
+This causes a high partial pressure of oxygen at sea level and the pressure and available oxygen decreases rapidly as elevation increases.

 What are the Symptoms of Altitude Sickness?

 The following are symptoms of mild to moderate acute mountain sickness (another name for altitude sickness) which the casual traveler in Peru might experience.